Mad-ness/ansible-syslog-ng/README.md

 If a current instance should log messages to remote server it should have **syslog_client_profile** filled.
 And otherwise it should have configured **syslog_server_profile** to configure syslog for accepting incoming log messages.
 Same host may have both profiles set, in these case it runs a server part and sends logs to other syslog servers.

+If both profiles are blank then no remote logging will be configured and log messages will store in local log files.

 In case of a **syslog_server_profile** configured and a profile have **transport** variable set (see below), there must exist a private SSL key (see below).